A-ryan-Kalra/real-estate-ytx/README.md

 <h3>Note</h3>
 <ul>
 <li>Admin Dashboard is only accessible to authorized users.However, User has to register an account in order to create a listing of their property.</li>
+<li>The project also includes a PWA extension, allowing you to easily access this website on your phone and have the same experience as when using the regular app.</li>
 <li>Feel free to visit.</li>
 </ul>
 </br>